svrooij/sonos-api-docs/docs/index.md

 ## Generator

-You can find the generator [here](https://github.com/svrooij/sonos-api-docs/tree/main/generator/sonos-docs) and use it to generate your own sonos client in your preferred language.
+You can find the generator [here](https://github.com/svrooij/sonos-api-docs/tree/main/generator/sonos-docs) and use it to generate your own Sonos client in your preferred language.

 ### Device discovery files